 This can be a one-time cost, but you should have nice digital business cards for your networking events.

 - A workspace.
 Free to $300 to $3000 per month.

 You may not have to pay for office space at first.
-Many agencies have been launched in kitchens and spare bedrooms.
+Many agencies have been launched in kitchens, spare bedrooms, and home offices.
 But if you do need office space, it’s going to add a lot to your overhead.